manicinc/magiclogger/docs/api-reference.md

 ### AsyncLogger

-High-performance asynchronous logger with ring buffer for maximum throughput.
+High-performance asynchronous logger that routes to transports for maximum throughput.

 ```typescript
 import { AsyncLogger, createAsyncLogger } from 'magiclogger';